• Level 2

 • Focus on maintaining dignity and safety during transfers.

-This People Moving and Handling course helps keep staff and service users safe by teaching how to move people properly at work.
+This moving and handling practical training helps keep staff and service users safe by teaching how to move people properly at work.
 It reduces the chance of injury for everyone.

 Learning Outcomes